shekeltechnologies/Documentation/guides/MasterNode_Setup_Cold_Hot_Linux.md

 ```

 ### 3. Configure swap to avoid running out of memory:
-**!!!
-Do not copy the entire thing and try to paste it, it will not work!
-Type or paste only one line at a time and hit enter after each line **!!!

 ```
 fallocate -l 1500M /mnt/1500MB.swap
 dd if=/dev/zero of=/mnt/1500MB.swap bs=1024 count=1572864